 The Lea Park Formation is composed mainly of shale and has a very low permeability.
-In most of the area, the top of the Lea Park coincides with the Base of Groundwater Protection.
-In some areas, the Base of Groundwater Protection extends above the Brosseau Member.
-A map showing the depth to the Base of Groundwater Protection is given on page 6 of this report, in Appendix A, and on the CD-ROM.
+In most of the area, the top of the Lea Park Formation coincides with the Base of Groundwater Protection.
+A map showing the depth to the Base of Groundwater Protection is given on page 6 of this report, in Appendix A, page A - 6, and on the CD-ROM.